Faeylayn/AnonSlackBot/readme.md

 This is a pretty basic outline for a slack bot that takes DMs and posts them anonymously in a different channel.

-It requires 4 environment variables be set up,
+It requires 3 environment variables be set up,
-BOT_ID (the user ID hash that slack makes for all users) BOT_DM (the channel ID hash slack has for the bot's direct message channel) ANON_CHANNEL (The channel id hash for the channel that the anonymous messages are supposed to be sent to) and SLACK_BOT_TOKEN (the api token for the slack team)
+BOT_ID (the user ID hash that slack makes for all users) ANON_CHANNEL (The channel id hash for the channel that the anonymous messages are supposed to be sent to) and SLACK_BOT_TOKEN (the api token for the slack team)